 •Control over their activities by means of regulation

-Whilst Weaver did contain a dissenting judgment from Lord Justice Rix, it is fair to report that it has been followed and approved since its handing down in June 2009, even in cases where the court decided the challenged activity was not a public function (see for example R (on the application of MacLeod) v The Governors of the Peabody Trust EWHC 737 (Admin) in which Jon Holbrook of Cornerstone Barristers acted for the successful PRP).
+Whilst Weaver did contain a dissenting judgment from Lord Justice Rix, it is fair to report that it has been followed and approved since its handing down in June 2009, even in cases where the court decided the challenged activity was not a public function (see for example R (on the application of MacLeod) v The Governors of the Peabody Trust EWHC 737 (Admin).

 5. What of the future?